hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/regression.md

 To actually train the model, you have to write your own loop!
 It's more verbose, but you get to control what happens and debug it.

 One step in optimization is called an "epoch."
 In Scikit-Learn, we set `max_iter=1000` to get 1000 epochs.
+In PyTorch, we write,

 ```{code-cell} ipython3
 for epoch in range(1000):